Skip to main content

 Avoid scheduling on the head node

 The Ray head node contains a number of important system processes such as the global control store (GCS), API server, and the Ray Serve controller.
-If a cluster is under heavy load, actors and tasks running on the head node will contend for resources and may interrupt the operation of these system components.
+If a cluster is under heavy load, the actors and tasks running on the head node contend for resources and may interrupt the operation of these system components.
 When this happens, the service may be unable to serve traffic or recover from failures properly.

 To avoid this issue, services will not schedule any actors or tasks on the head node by default.
 You can override this behavior by explicitly setting available resources in the HeadNodeConfigfor your service, but this is not recommended for production.